 Editor’s Note: We introduced you to holly some months ago, when the weather was warmer and she was a relatively new student at the center.
 She comes from the United Kingdom and her drive to attend the Colorado Center for the Blind stems in part from the fact that, as she says “there aren’t any training centers where I’m from.”
 And that means not even bad ones.
 Holly is a widely-read blogger on disability and blindness (Catch These Words), and we thought her thoughts on this video after completing our program – one of the more rigorous blindness training programs there is – offer us all an important perspective on what we do here, and why.

 Colorado Gives Day 2019 is December 10, and it’s the tenth year of this highly successful program to encourage online giving to Colorado nonprofits like the Colorado Center for the Blind.
 And were proud that we’ve been a part of Colorado Gives Day from the very first!

 Starting with a little turkey structured discovery right up to the point where we start stuffing our faces, when the videographer puts away his camera to get in line.
 Even journalism has its natural limits.

 There was plenty on Thursday, November 16 – plenty to eat and to be thankful for at our 100-percent student-prepared Thanksgiving Feast!

 There are always firsts at the Colorado Center for the Blind.
 For example, today Casey, a relatively new student, went on his first independent route to Romancing the Bean.
 Sure, he’d been there before, but not traveling on his own.
 And that’s what makes it a first.

 It’s a horse race, for sure.
 It started this morning with the announcement that Laura was about to go on her support drop with Daniel.
 She made it back about 11:30, no problem.
-Mickey has been working on her mini-meal – for fifteenn guests – for the past couple of […]

 We’re proud of our senior programs and how they have changed the lives of seniors who have lost vision and the people who love them.
 We’re excited about how those programs continue to grow – from the residential Seniors in Charge (twice a year), to four support groups (one in Spanish), to ever-expanding opportunities to provide outreach services.